-The Story of Syd Barrett’s First, and Pretty Much Last, Solo Show
+When Syd Barrett Played His First, and Basically Last, Solo Show

 It represented a stunning turn of events for someone whose muse sat at the center of Pink Floyd's initial ascension in psychedelic-rock circles.
 He was the band's principal songwriter, lead singer and focal point from their formation through a series of classic singles like "Arnold Layne" and "See Emily Play" and into their celebrated 1967 debut The Piper at the Gates of Dawn.

-It began and ended with songs from Barrett's underrated 1970 debut solo album The Madcap Laughs, co-produced by Gilmour and former bandmate Roger Waters.
+The set began and ended with songs from Barrett's underrated 1970 debut solo album The Madcap Laughs, co-produced by Gilmour and former bandmate Roger Waters.
 First came the blues-inflected "Terrapin," followed by the more whimsical "Gigolo Aunt" and "Effervescing Elephant" from the follow up Barrett, and then "Octopus."
 Gilmour, who also backed Barrett during an earlier Feb.
-27, 1970 appearance on John Peel's BBC radio program, likewise produced Barrett.
+27, 1970, appearance on John Peel's BBC radio program, likewise produced Barrett.

 Gilmour, however, remained an advocate for Syd Barrett's legacy, up to and after his old school mate's death in 2006.
 "Do find time to play some of Syd’s songs," Gilmour said back then, "and to remember him as the madcap genius who made us all smile with his wonderfully eccentric songs about bikes, gnomes and scarecrows.
 His career was painfully short, yet he touched more people than he could ever know."